Home / Information / What Is A Non-Fault Accident?

 Impact on Your No Claims Discount and NCD Protection

-In many cases, if you’re not at fault and the insurer recovers the money, your NCD isn’t reduced.
+In many cases, if you are not at fault and the insurer recovers the money, your NCD is not reduced.
 (Admiral)

-If you’ve paid for NCD protection, that usually protects the discount level, but it doesn’t guarantee your total premium won’t rise.
+If you have paid for NCD protection, that usually protects the discount level, but it does not mean your total premium cannot rise.
 (MoneySavingExpert.com)

-So NCD protection can help, but it’s not a magic shield.
+So NCD protection can help, but it is not a complete shield against pricing changes.

 Why the Cost of My Car Insurance May Still Increase